javiergamarra/nhpatt.github.io/_posts/2017-06-18-personal_unproductivity.md

 I broke several compromises (with myself and others).
 These are the persons affected:

 * I broke several compromises with openwebinars.
 I finished them 10+ days late :'(
 * I had to cancel a course with luce (last-minute call affecting 10 people).
-Sorry guys :(
+Sorry :(
 * I had to finish a demo.
 And more or less worked Ok.
 But it could have been way better :(
 * I had to cancel a coffee with Antonio Pol.
 Sorry :(
 * And I kept postponing several, not-so-important, tasks.